syncfusion-content/wpf-docs/wpf/SfDataGrid/Export-To-Excel.md

 ## Export to Mail

-You can export SfDataGrid to mail by converting it into Excel and save exported worksheet as Html.
-Then exported Html contents is embedded in mail body.
+You can export SfDataGrid to mail by converting it into Excel and save exported worksheet as HTML.
+Then exported HTML contents is embedded in mail body.

 {% tabs %}
 {% highlight c# %}